 Tyndall - Scotland is a very small town located in the state of South Dakota.
 With a population of 3,472 people and just one neighborhood, Tyndall - Scotland is the 32nd largest community in South Dakota.
-Tyndall - Scotland has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Tyndall - Scotland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because of many things, Tyndall - Scotland is a great place for families with children to consider.
 First of all, many other families with children live here, making Tyndall - Scotland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Tyndall - Scotland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Tyndall - Scotland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of Tyndall - Scotland are slightly better educated than the national average of 21.84% for all cities and towns, with 23.32% of adults in Tyndall - Scotland having a bachelor's degree or advanced degree.
+The education level of Tyndall - Scotland citizens is a little higher than the average for US cities and towns: 23.32% of adults in Tyndall - Scotland have at least a bachelor's degree.

 The per capita income in Tyndall - Scotland in 2022 was $33,865, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $135,460 for a family of four.
 However, Tyndall - Scotland contains both very wealthy and poor people as well.